meowica/NX1-Mod/README.md

 - Missing localization strings no longer error by default (SP/MP)
 - Added listassetpool command for modders (SP/MP)
 - printf outputs to the console log file (SP/MP)
+- NX1-Host is the default host name, used to be CoD4Host (MP)